hungtraan/FacebookBot/readme.md

 ```
 ![ngrok](https://monosnap.com/file/HJckHGSorOuoEqm6kBNFb7MQWdNeHf.png)

 Get the `https` URL (Facebook requires `https` secured webhooks) and subscribe your Facebook App to this webhook.
-The verification token is your own token defined in `OWN_VERIFYING_TOKEN` in `config.py`.
+The verification token is your own token defined in `OWN_VERIFICATION_TOKEN` in `config.py`.

 ![webhook](https://monosnap.com/file/LJITuhaxURs7MXpDQrvDKBk7yIrBER.png)